trinsic-id/sdk/ui-web/README.md

 ```

 #### 2. Create Trinsic Session
 Once the popup has been created, call your backend to create a session via Trinsic's API.
+Pass a `redirectUrl` pointing back to your application, which will be hit in step 4.

 Return the `launchUrl` to your frontend.

 #### 3. Initialize popup & await results
 Once your frontend has a `launchUrl`, call the `initialize` method on the `TrinsicPopup` instance.
 This will redirect the open popup window to the `launchUrl`.